XxBssxX/SanadTech-Test-ELBAKIR_Bassam/README.md

 "The app keeps track of loaded users, current page, and letters with no users."

-"Letters with no users immediately show “Not Available”."
+"Letters with no users immediately show “Not Available."

 "Additional pages are loaded only if more data exists."